ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 ./3-vpc-client-node.sh
 ```
 Check the progress in the AWS CloudFormation console and wait until the stack is CREATE COMPLETE.
-Click on the "Outputs" Tab and copy the value of the EC2URL Public DNS of the EC2 instance
+Click on the "Outputs" Tab and copy the value of the EC2URL Public DNS

 ## Prepare AWS EC2 Hyperledger Fabric Client Node and Enroll Identity
 You'll need to ssh into the the EC2 instance tagged "ManagedHyperledgerWorkshopEC2ClientInstance".